topcoat/topcoat/README.md

 gulp
 ```

-Your `dist/` folder should now have a local copy of the Spectrum CSS docs and other goodies.
+Your `dist/` folder should now have a local copy of the Spectrum CSS docs and ready-to-use CSS files.

 ## Learn More
 For [general information](https://git.corp.adobe.com/Spectrum/README) about the projects in this org, how to communicate with the development team, where to file issues, or how to contribute, please check out the generic [Spectrum/README](https://git.corp.adobe.com/Spectrum/README) information.